 What time should I get to class?

 Arrive for class on time, allowing enough time to sign in and set up your practice space.
 Doors open 10-15 minutes before the practice session begins.
 Doors are locked 2-3 minutes after practice begins.

 Wear comfortable clothing—less is better.
 Nothing too baggy.

 Please do not wear any perfume, cologne, after shave, etc. Just like natural body odors, these artificial odors will be intensified by the heat of the practice.
 Some students who come to the studio are very sensitive to chemicals.

 Arrive on an empty stomach.
 Wait 3 hours after a large meal, 1.5 hours after a light snack.
 Food in your stomach makes class harder.
 Be sure you are hydrated, but do not drink large amounts of water just before class!
 Instead, hydrate slowly through out the day.

-Are there mats available to borrow?
+Are there mats available?

 How often should I practice?

 Realistically, we have found that 3-4 practice periods a week is sufficient to build a solid practice.

 Will my other fitness activities (i.e. weight training, running, ect.) erase the benefits of doing yoga?